greg-hutchinson/agile/introduction/PITCHME.md

 ---
 ## Disclaimer
-- A lot of these practices came out of the software development realm
+- A lot of these practices came out of the software development realm.
-- I believe that they can be applied in many areas
+- I believe that they can be applied in many areas.
-- Put into production - means deliver value
+- Put into production - means deliver value.